Narvisha/hello-world/README.md

 Test repository

 Hi, I'm Narvisha.
-I am a senior at Hunter College and I'm majoring in computer science.
+I am a senior at Hunter College.
+I am currently majoring in computer science and minoring in media.